-Giro has been making helmets for a long time and has packed everything they have learned into the Aether MIPS to create their most advanced head protection yet.
+Giro has been making helmets for a long time and has packed everything it has learned into the Aether Spherical to create its most advanced head protection yet.

-Giro uses a proprietary MIPS system for the Aether.
-The standard MIPS system is an additional layer inside the helmet but for the Aether Giro has incorporated it between two different foam layers.
-This has helped maximise comfort and ventilation.
-A Roc Loc 5 + Air fit system allows 3-way adjustment for optimal fit.
+Giro uses a proprietary MIPS system - dubbed Spherical - for the Aether.
+The standard MIPS system is an additional layer inside the helmet but the Aether Giro has incorporated it between two different foam layers.
+This has helped maximize comfort and ventilation.
+A Roc Loc 5 + Air fit system allows three-way adjustment for an optimal fit.

-The Octal X Spin is a development of POC’s Octal road helmet and shares the same EPS liner, supportive Aramid bridge and airy ventilation technology.
-By extending the helmets shell to offer better head coverage and enhancing strength POC has improved the Octal X Spin to suit the rigours of off-road riding.
+The Octal X Spin is a development of POC’s Octal road helmet and shares the same EPS liner, supportive Aramid bridge, and airy ventilation technology.
+By extending the helmet's shell to offer better head coverage and enhancing strength POC has improved the Octal X Spin to suit the rigors of off-road riding.

-POC was one of the first brands to adopt MIPS but for the Octal X have opted for their self-developed SPIN technology.
-SPIN uses the shearing properties of the helmets gel pads to handle rotational forces in a crash.
-POC claims that in their tests SPIN has outperformed equivalent MIPS systems.
+POC was one of the first brands to adopt MIPS but for the Octal X the company has opted for its self-developed SPIN technology.
+SPIN uses the shearing properties of the helmet's gel pads to handle rotational forces in a crash.
+POC claims that in its tests SPIN has outperformed equivalent MIPS systems.

-Many aero helmets suffer restricted ventilation however Scott’s strategically placed vents allow airflow to channel over the head.
-A Scott Air Technology MIPS system protects against rotational forces and features a unique perforated construction enhancing cooling.
+Many aero helmets suffer from restricted ventilation but Scott’s strategically placed vents allow airflow to channel over the head.
+Scott's Air Technology MIPS system protects against rotational forces and features a unique perforated construction enhancing cooling.